Ewelina-EN/todo-list-react/README.md

 ## Short instruction

-For now it is not possible to use the buttons to perform those actions.
 1. Type in the task in the input field
 2. Click "Dodaj zadanie" button
 3. The task will appear in the "Lista zadań" section